Last updated on July 8th, 2023

 2. Goes Offline

-3. SSL, CDN, Backups only for one Site
+3. SSL, CDN, and Backups only for one Site

 Hostinger Plan & Pricing